pearsonca/scala-commsim/index.md

 >
 >The anonymized raw data is straightforward to understand.
 Users have log on and log off times at WiFi hotspots associated with the service.
-How the data are translated into a network is also very clear: in the epidemiological analysis, users that logged into the same location at the same time are joined by an edge.
+How the data are translated into a network for the epidemiological analysis is also simple: users that logged into the same location at the same time are joined by an edge.
 Those edges are then aggregated into a contact network, removing duplicates and self loops.
 >
->That work focuses on a theoretical question - whether or not a unique network structure could explain a specific kind of epidemic dynamic.
-The relationship between the data and that network model, however, is ideal for exploring many of the issues present in attempting to represent covert social groups with so-called dark networks.
-We will refer back to this *Montreal Model* as a practical touchstone for issues we highlight with typical approaches.
+>The data spans roughly five years, a few hundred thousand entries of login data with X users and Y hotspot locations.

+The strongest assumptions in most network analyses concern homogeneity and observational accuracy.

+##Homogeniety

+##Observation

 ###Aggregation